Criminal Injuries Compensation Authority case study: CICA abuse claim time limits

 After all she had been through, the decision of the Criminal Injuries Compensation Authority was extremely upsetting for our client.
 She therefore approached our specialist team of abuse lawyers for legal guidance.

-Rachel Thain felt she would be able to assist and agreed to take her case on, offering to work on a No Win, No Fee basis.
+CICA abuse lawyer, Rachel Thain, felt she would be able to assist and agreed to take her case on, offering to work on a No Win, No Fee basis.

 Time was clearly an important issue and there are very strict deadlines which must be complied with.
 However, although Rachel informed the CICA that we had been appointed the Criminal Injuries Compensation Authority refused to allow additional time for the required evidence to be gathered.